Jäger (infantry): Jäger as rank

 The rank pays homage to the role of the World War I era Jäger Movement in securing Finnish Independence.

-Besides riflemen, specialists such as drivers, medics, military police and mortar squad members in the above-mentioned infantry formations usually hold the rank of Jäger (the rank-and-file mortar crew members in regional and local forces hold the rank of Private as mortar crews are seen as part of infantry rather than artillery, they also use the green background of infantry/jägers on their unit insignia while the forward observers directing their fire, though also viewed as part of infantry, use the red of artillery).
-In units other than infantry, equivalent ranks such as tykkimies ("Gunner") or viestimies ("Signalist") are used (see Finnish military ranks).
-Additionally, in all other Navy units except the Uusimaa Brigade, the private rank is matruusi ("Sailor").
+Besides riflemen, specialists such as drivers, medics, military police and mortar squad members in the above-mentioned infantry formations usually hold the rank of jäger.
+The rank-and-file mortar crew members in regional and local forces hold the rank of Private as mortar crews are seen as part of infantry rather than artillery.
+They use the green background of infantry/jägers on their unit insignia while the forward observers directing their fire, though viewed as part of infantry, use the red of artillery.
+In units other than infantry, equivalent ranks such as tykkimies ("gunner") or viestimies ("signalist") are used (see Finnish military ranks).
+In all other Navy units except the Uusimaa Brigade, the private rank is matruusi ("sailor").

-The old infantry rank of sotamies ("private", lit. "soldier") is no longer used in peacetime training units, but remains reserved for war-time regular infantry usage as opposed to "Jääkäri" used by light and/or specialized infantry.
+The old infantry rank of sotamies ("private", lit. "soldier") is no longer used in peacetime training units, but remains reserved for war-time regular infantry usage as opposed to "jääkäri" used by light and/or specialized infantry.

 Jäger as troop type indicator

-The word Jäger is also used to indicate a) in general the best trained & equipped combat arms troops of the Defence Forces and b) specifically for the following troops.
+The word jäger is also used to indicate a) in general the best trained and equipped combat arms troops of the Defence Forces and b) specifically for the following troops.